timtam97123/Expense_Track/README.md

 The script automatically identifies amount columns (usually "Unnamed: 2" in Excel exports)

-Receipt flags with "Y" trigger matching attempts
+Receipt flags with "Y" trigger matching attempts ; if marked as "N" or nothing, skips scanning process.

 The script filters out common noise: